KuroganeToyama/blog/src/content/blog/2025-07-28-animusic-club.md

 The only thing that hasn't quite improved is the quality of the skits they use to introduce the next performance.
 Sometimes it's normal, sometimes it's funny, sometimes it's cringy.
 But I find that mix of quality a unique thing of the EOT concert.

 Funny enough, after the seventh concert, I got so enthralled that I decided to ball and write an email requesting some music for the next concert.
-More specifically, I requested for a Madoka Magica medley.
+More specifically, I requested a Madoka Magica medley.
 And if you know me, you know precisely just how much I wanted to listen to that medley.

 And it actually happened. **It.
 Actually.
 Happened**.
 Whether they went with my request or it was just a coincidence, **it actually happened**.